gustavopsantos/Reflex/.github/README.md

 Remember to have a single SceneScope to avoid undesired behaviour.
 Note that SceneScope gameobject is required only if you want its scene to be injected, in case Reflex do not find SceneScope, the scene injection will be skipped for that specific scene missing SceneScope.
 SceneScope instance will be disposed once scene is unloaded.
+Invokes `SceneScope.OnSceneContainerBuilding` static event while being built for every scene containing a SceneScope in case you need to dynamically extend it,
 > Note that unity does not call OnDestroy deterministically, so rule of thumb is do not rely on injected dependencies on OnDestroy event functions.

 ### Manual Scoping